 Hi, I'm Krunal and I'm from India

-Template literals can contain placeholders, and they are indicated by the dollar sign and curly braces (${expression}).
+Template literals can contain placeholders indicated by the dollar sign and curly braces (${expression}).

 The expressions in the placeholders and the text between the backticks (` `) get passed to a function.